 Dalmatians should be trained right from the day you first get them home.
 Though they are intelligent, the Dalmatians can be headstrong at first and can develop a stubborn personality if not trained with the right approach early on.
 Their training has to be consistent and firm to help them grow into a well-mannered pet.

 Dalmatians love to be around children.
-They are companion dogs who naturally enjoy spending time with people, including children.
-The active nature of the Dalmatians is also a perfect match for the high-energy that children have.
-Dalmatians are happy going on walks or just running and playing with children.
+They are companion dogs that naturally enjoy spending time with people, including children.
+Dalmatians are very active dogs and make a perfect match for the high-energy that children have.
+Dalmatians are happy going on walks, running around or playing with children.

 Dalmatians do best in moderate climatic conditions.
-Their short coat helps them to tolerate warm weather but they are not so good at tolerating cold weather.
+Their short coat helps them tolerate warm weather but it doesn’t help them much in cold weather.

-They are energetic and access to a backyard helps them to enjoy their time but if the temperature gets too cold, they should be kept inside.
 Temperatures around 40°F can be too cold for them.
-If you want to take them out in the cold, a jacket will be needed to keep them warm.
+If you want to take them out in the cold, a sweater will help keep them warm.

 The Dalmatians are people-oriented dogs and need a lot of your attention.
-The dog will happily follow you around and sleep on the bed or sofa next to you.
-As they are companion dogs, leaving them alone for long hours is not recommended.
-This can cause them to develop separation anxiety or become destructive.
+They will happily follow you around and sleep on the bed or sofa next to you.
+Because they are companion dogs, leaving them alone for a long time is not recommended.
+Being left alone too long or too often may lead to separation anxiety or they may become destructive.

-Dalmatians are also highly-energetic which will require you to exercise them daily for a few hours.
+Dalmatians are highly-energetic and will need to exercise for a few hours every day.
 Without a few hours of daily exercise, they will not get the mental and physical stimulation they need.
-If your family is not this active, it is not recommended to have them as a pet.
+If your family is not this active, we don’t recommend having them as a pet.